verdaccio/website/website/blog/2019-05-19-15-verdaccio-4-release.md

 NodeJS 6 went to end of life on April 30, 2019.
 Verdaccio@4.x drops the support for Node 6 & npm 2.
 Now on, Node 8 & npm 5 will be the minimum requirement.
 Verdaccio@4.x also checks for the minimum node version. https://github.com/verdaccio/verdaccio/pull/968

 ## Plugins
 Verdaccio extends its functionalities with a set of plugins.
-You can find detailed information in plugins [Documentation](https://verdaccio.org/docs/en/plugins#verdaccio-plugins)
+You can find detailed information in [Plugins Documentation](https://verdaccio.org/docs/en/plugins#verdaccio-plugins)

 ## Tech Updates